dakosneron/the-just-bound/the-just-bound-manifesto.md

 > The moment one allows exemption, one permits rational domination.

 ## 7. The Bound and the Just-Bound
 Any agent who lives under a norm is considered bound.
 This includes irrational, self-exempting, or tyrannical norms.
 But only agents who follow norms that are rational, universal, and non-tyrannical are considered just-bound.
 The just-bound are not ethically special—they are simply structurally coherent.
-And because of that, they are the only agents against whom domination cannot be justified.
+And because of that, they are the only agents against whom domination cannot be justified rationally.

-## 8. Tyranny as the Minimal Norm
+## 8. Tyranny as the False Norm
-Tyranny is a valid norm in structure: it is rational and universal.
+Tyranny appears structurally valid: it is rational and universal.
+But this is deceptive.
+Its collapse will be shown.
 It permits domination by any who are able.
 It makes no exemptions.
 In this way, it is not a deviation from ethics—it is ethics reduced to zero.
 To be bound to tyranny or to nothing at all is the same: you are at anyone’s mercy — without defense or claim.

 ## 9. The Greater Tyrant
-The Greater Tyrant, bound to tyranny, permits domination universally — and therefore permits his own.
+The Greater Tyrant, bound to tyranny, permits domination universally.
 He does not claim safety — he claims power.
 But tyranny offers no shield, even to its master.
 He may dominate today, but he lives by a rule that invites domination by any who are greater.